malfple/quickpastetemplate/README.md

   - tarjan
   - 2-sat
 - math & some random stuff
+  - modular
+    - modular struct and some additional stuff
   - fft & ntt
     - includes fft + ntt + polynom multiply
   - fft that is unreadable and fast